 I especially liked that they offer a combination of CloudLinux OS and CageFS with their shared hosting packages.
 This essentially works to split a shared server into multiple segments and contain each user in their own “cage” (hence the name), guaranteeing that every user can utilize the resources they pay for to the fullest.
-Unlike many hosting providers that oversell their shared servers and thus compromise on performance and security, with Squidix you’ll hardly notice that you’re on a shared server.
+Unlike many hosting providers that oversell their shared servers and therefore compromise on performance and security, you’ll barely notice that you’re on a shared server with Squidix.

 Further, Squidix includes CloudFlare CDN with all shared hosting accounts, ensuring that no matter where your visitors are located relative to the host server, they’ll always have optimal website loading speeds.